On the structure of Ricci shrinkers: A local regularity theorem

-The proof of Theorem~\ref{thm:PH11_1} can be described by Table~\ref{table:Ricci-flat-radii}.
+\begin{proof}[Sketch of the proof:] The proof of Theorem~\ref{thm:PH11_1} can be described by Table~\ref{table:Ricci-flat-radii}.
 They are well-known in the literature.
 So we only give a sketch of the proof and leave the details to be filled in by the interested readers.
 In Table~\ref{table:Ricci-flat-radii}, $\to$ means ``is dominated by".
 The first column of Table~\ref{table:Ricci-flat-radii}, or step $1$, means that $gr$ is dominated by $vr$.
-This step is nothing but Colding's volume continuity theorem(c.f. ~Lemma~\ref{lma:PH11_1}).
-Step 2 means $vr$ is dominated by $hr$, which can be obtained by a classical blowup argument together with Anderson's gap theorem(c.f.Lemma~\ref{lma:PD30_3}).
-Step 3 says $hr$ is dominated by $sr$, this follows from standard Schauder estimate since Ricci-flat equation is a uniformly elliptic system of metrics, under the harmonic coordinate chart.
-Step 4 means $sr$ is dominated by $gr$, it follows from the definition and direct calculation.

-After we run through the circle $1234$, it is clear that all of the radii: $gr,vr,hr$ and $sr$ are all equivalent.
+This step is nothing but Colding's volume continuity theorem (cf. Lemma~\ref{lma:PH11_1}).
+Step 2 means $vr$ is dominated by $hr$, which can be obtained by a classical blowup argument together with Anderson's gap theorem (cf. Lemma~\ref{lma:PD30_3}).
+Step 3 says $hr$ is dominated by $sr$, and this follows from the standard Schauder estimate since the Ricci-flat equation is a uniformly elliptic system of metrics under the harmonic coordinate chart.
+Step 4 means $sr$ is dominated by $gr$.
+It follows from the definition and direct calculations.
+After we run through the circle $1234$, it is clear that all of the radii: $gr,vr,hr$ and $sr$ are all equivalent. \end{proof} We now move on to study the relationship among different radii on Ricci shrinkers.
+From the discussion in Section~\ref{sec:conformal}, we know that under the scale $\frac{1}{10D}$, the Riemannian metric $g$ is almost isometric to $\bar{g}=e^{-\frac{2\bar{f}}{m-2}} g$, which has bounded Ricci curvature (cf. Theorem~\ref{thm:PE27_1}).
+Therefore, it is reasonable to consider the restricted radii for both $g$ and $\bar{g}$.
+To distinguish from the classical radii, we write all restricted radii in the bold symbol.